"Cycling Mini Tour"

 Limited on your time in the Serania de Ronda but keen to see some traditional Andalucian white villages?
-Then take our white villages Mini-Tour.
+Then take our Cycling Mini Tour.

-Starting out from Ronda, your self-guided cycling tour will take you via five delightfully different white villages, staying overnight in two of them*: Setenil de las Bodegas*, Alcala del Valle, Torre Alhaquime, Montejaque* and Benaojan.
-You will also visit the remains of the Roman amphitheatre at Acinipo and stop off at a local waterfall and beauty spot at the Cueva del Gato (Cat Cave).
+Starting out from Ronda, your self-guided leisure cycling tour will take you via five delightfully different white villages - Setenil de las Bodegas*, Alcala del Valle, Torre Alhaquime, Montejaque* and Benaojan - staying overnight in two of them*.
+You will also visit the remains of the Roman amphitheatre at Acinipo and stop off at a waterfall and beauty spot at the Cueva del Gato (Cat Cave).
 Cycle at your own pace each day, taking plenty of opportunities to enjoy the views and stopping regularly to try out the local tapas.
 You finish back in Ronda for a final night with time to explore this historic town and its spectacular gorge and bridge.

 Day 1 - Arrival in Ronda